ginettelafit/PowerLAPIM/README.md

 # PowerLAPIM
 A Shiny application and R package to conduct power analysis for Longitudinal Actor-Partner Interdependence Models (L-APIMs) that include quadratic effects.

-The repository contains functions used in the following (Add link):
+The repository contains functions used in the following [paper](https://psyarxiv.com/mnce4/):

 Lafit, Ginette, Sels, Laura, Adolf, Janne K., Loeys, Tom, and Eva Ceulemans.
 (2021).
 “PowerLAPIM: An Application to Conduct Power Analysis for Longitudinal Actor-Partner Interdependence Models that Include Quadratic Effects”